 I work on the potter’s wheel as well as hand build.
-My work is functional and can have a sculptural quality to it.
+My work is both functional and sculptural.
 I have two lines of work: functional high-fire tableware and one-of-a-kind objects finished with either a post-firing reduction or high-fire stoneware glazes.
-My approach has a spontaneous quality as I like to be open to the moment and see where certain shapes may open themselves up to.
+My approach is spontaneous as I like to be open to the moment and see where certain shapes may take me.
 Clay and I are in conversation with every piece I work on.

-Over the past 25 years I have also been a student of Chado (the Way of Tea/Japanese Tea Ceremony).
-The pottery used in this contemplative practice is inspiring and further informs my work.
+Since 1984, I have also been a student of Chado (the Way of Tea/Japanese Tea Ceremony).
+The pottery used in this contemplative practice has always been inspiring and further informs my work.

 *This process was discovered by accident in 1960 by American potter Paul Soldner during a demonstration of the Japanese Raku process.
 The piece he was moving from the kiln to the quenching bath fell into some dried leaves and ignited them.
 He liked the results, so the post-reduction process was born.